womendotcodebe/guest-blogs/recap-of-techtalks-summer-edition-2022.md

 A common problem in software design is that as more features are added to the application, performance decays.
 One solution to keep performance rating stable in an increasingly complex application is to ship less JavaScript.

 [Qwik](https://qwik.builder.io/) is a new open source framework designed for the fastest possible page load time.
 It focuses on HTML : before it displays the component then it makes it interactive.
 Qwik skips the TTI phase: it starts on the server side and downloading the Qwikloader, a tiny piece of JavaScript (less than 1KB) that knows how to download the rest of the application on an as-needed basis.

+{% image {src: "./blog/guest-blogs/images/techtalks-summer-2022-img5.jpg", alt: "The Qwik website claiming to be the Framework reimagined for the edge and no hydration, auto lazy-loading edge cacheable and fun!", widths: [300, 600, 800]} %}

+{% image {src: "./blog/guest-blogs/images/techtalks-summer-2022-img6.jpg", alt: "The Qwik website listing the benefits to Qwik's approach to performance optimization", widths: [300, 600, 800]} %}

 ### Qwik's architecture